akhenakh/narun/README.md

 - no need for health probe after the app is deployed, node runner should validate the app is listening.
 - cron scheduler
 - different nats user for the consumers to read only their own
+- set a convetion naming to pass
+  - number of JetSream enabled replica in the cluster (so the app can request for proper replication on files)
+  - NATS hosts cluster member list

 ### Won't
 Because of caddy providing the feature: